hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

     - During ingestion/prechecks:
       - `PrechekVerifier` will check whether the payer key is of type `JHollowKey`
       - If so, scan through the sig map for a full-prefix `ECDSA` key signature from an `ECDSA` key that maps to the evm address from the `JHollowKey`
-        - If there is a match, replace the `JHollowKey` with that `JECDSASecpk2561Key` in the required keys list before payer signature verification
+        - If there is a match, replace the `JHollowKey` with the `JECDSASecpk2561Key` in the required keys list before the payer signature verification
         - If there is no match, do not accept the transactions
     - During handle:
       - After signature rationalization, `SigsAndPayerKeyScreen` will check whether the `payerReqSig` in the `RationalizedSigMeta` is `JHollowKey`